muhamadijlal/idx/README.md

 # Hallo there 👋

-I'm haidar ijlal (he/they) - I'm a fullstack web developer.
-I'm interested in development.
-I work as a fullstack web developer and work on random projects in my spare time.
+I'm haidar ijlal (he/they) - I work as a fullstack web developer.

 <br>